 How much does it cost?
 400 yen

-My Visit to See Kinkakuji
+My Visit to See Kinkakuji in Kyoto

-It was fun experience and I got really surprised how good English they spoke.
+It was a fun experience and I got really surprised how good English they spoke.
 Perfect ending for my Kinkakuji visit.